jcmercado06/Barker/README.md

   * Don't just have the user enter their name
   * Sign up/Login
 * User Profiles
-  - Only show mews from a given user
+  - Only show barks from a given user
-* Search Mews
+* Search barks
 * Hashtags
 * User @mentions
-* Realtime feed of mews
+* Realtime feed of barks